lanshui98/PoweREST/README.md

 ## How to use 'PoweREST'
 Detailed steps are introduced in [Tutorial](https://lanshui98.github.io/powerest_tutorial/).

-The vignette of the package is also available here.
+The vignette of the package is available [here](./doc/PoweREST.html) showing a simple work flow.

+The package manual is availible [here](./PoweREST.Rcheck/PoweREST-manual.pdf).

 # Issues
 All feedback, bug reports and suggestions are warmly welcomed!
 Please make sure to raise issues with a detailed and reproducible example and also please provide the output of your sessionInfo() in R!